The Meaning of Numbers: The Number 33

 The meaning of the number 33 is connected to certain promises made by God.
 The 33rd time Noah's name is used in Scripture is when God makes a special covenant or promise with him.
 The Eternal promises to not destroy the entire world again with a flood and seals His pledge with the sign of the rainbow (Genesis 9:12 - 16).

-Thirty-three also derives some of its meaning from the total number of times 'three' or 'third' is used in the book of Revelation.
+33 also derives some of its meaning from the total number of times "three" or "third" is used in the book of Revelation.
 It can represent, because it is the product of 3 times 11, God's judgment.
-Thus, Revelation illustrates God's complete, final judgment of the world, which is ultimately accomplished in the final three-and-one-half year (1,260 days) period leading up to the Second Coming of Jesus Christ.
+Thus, Revelation illustrates God's complete, final judgment of the world, which is ultimately carried out in the final three-and-one-half year (1,260 days) period leading up to the Second Coming of Jesus Christ.

 The divine name of God, Elohim (Strong's Concordance #H430), is initially mentioned in the first verse of Genesis 1.
 Elohim appears 33 times in Genesis' story of creation.
 Thirty-three is also the numeric equivalent of the word "Amen."